Arnold Gay

-Arnold Gay (born 11 May 1967) is a radio presenter and former television presenter from Singapore.
-He is currently presenting the breakfast show on CNA938 together with Yasmin Jonkers from June 2019.
-He previously worked at Singapore radio stations Class 95FM, Power 98 FM and Kiss 92FM, and was a broadcast journalist at various TV stations including Channel NewsAsia, CNBC Asia, Bloomberg TV and Reuters TV.
+Arnold Gay (born 11 May 1967) is a television presenter and former radio presenter from Singapore.
+He is currently presenting the breakfast show "Asia First" on CNA together with Julie Yoo, Teresa Tang, Yasmin Jonkers, Elizabeth Neo & Sarah Al-Khaldi from Jan 2024.
+He previously worked at Singapore radio stations Class 95FM, Power 98 FM, Kiss 92FM, as well as sister channel CNA938.
+He was also a broadcast journalist at various TV stations including CNA, CNBC Asia, Bloomberg TV and Reuters TV.